 - Protect your farm from violations and regulation

-- Participation in the VSP potentially opens individual landowners up to other cost share opportunities
+- Active participation in the VSP opens landowners up to potential cost share opportunities

 - A successful Voluntary Stewardship Program supports a voluntary approach to land stewardship for all Thurston County residents.
 Success is dependent upon landowner participation.